-M IMPORTANT: Operator must read and understand the tractor manual in order to place the required hydraulic circuits into float position.
+tractor manual in order to place the required hydraulic

-3. Wing Cylinders (#4): During operation, the wing circuit hydraulics need to be engaged constantly from the tractor, in the extended direction.
+3. Wing Cylinders (#2) Down Pressure:

+tractor, in the extended direction.
 This will ensure constant down pressure is applied to the wings and the machine can still contour over uneven terrain effectively.

-MORTANT: Operator must read and understand the tractor manual in order to place the required hydraulic circuits into constant pressure position, in the correct direction.
+A IMPORTANT: Operator must read and understand the tractor manual to place the required hydraulic circuits into constant pressure position, in the correct direction.
 Adjust wing circuit flow down to 20-30% to reduce heat build-up.

-- 4. IDEAL OPERATING SPEED is 10-12 mph.
+- IDEAL OPERATING SPEED is 10-12 mph.
 Minimum operating speed is 8 mph.
 Maximum operating speed is 14 mph. - 5.
-When making headland turns, the operator may wish to slightly raise the disc sections by activating the Wheel (#1) or Roller (#2) cylinders (or both).
+When making headland turns, the operator may wish to slightly raise the disc sections by activating the Depth Cylinders (#1).
 Remember to lower after coming out of the turn. - 6.
 Each time you start a new field you may need to adjust the cutting depth depending on the type of crop residue or soil conditions.
-The operator can adjust the cutting depth by raising/lowering the front or rear sets of discs by following the guidelines in the "Setting Disc Depth" section.
+The operator can adjust the cutting depth by following the guidelines in the "Setting Disc Depth" section.

-- 7. After making adjustments to the cutting depth it is recommended to bring the Pro-Till up to speed (10-12mph) to test the depth setting by driving about 100m (cutting performance changes dramatically from a slow speed to high speed).
+7. After making adjustments to the cutting depth it is recommended to bring the Pro-Till up to speed (10-12mph) to test the depth setting by driving about 100m (cutting performance changes dramatically from a slow speed to high speed).
 Stop, check depth and cut of field, re-adjust the height higher or lower, if needed, based on your preference.
-Remember: Removing a 1/4" stop lowers cutting depth 1/2" deeper, Adding a 1/4" stop raises discs up 1/2" higher. - 8.
-Harder, packed soil may require additional passes for optimum results.
+Remember: Removing one depth stop lowers cutting depth 1/2" deeper, Adding one depth stop raises discs up 1/2" higher.

+- 8. Check/adjust the deflector shield height setting. - Harder, packed soil may require additional passes for optimum results.
 It is recommended to do a second pass at an angle to the original pass.